ClownsharkBatwing/RES4LYF/README.md

-# NEW NODES AVAILABLE!

-# SUPERIOR SAMPLING: THE POWER OF BONGMATH
+# SUPERIOR SAMPLING WITH RES4LYF: THE POWER OF BONGMATH

 RES_3M vs. Uni-PC (WAN).
 Typically only 20 steps are needed with RES samplers.
 Far more are needed with Uni-PC and other common samplers, and they never reach the same level of quality.